IrinaMironova260/TodoList/README.md

-# TodoList
+# Application Name - TodoList
-The project was developed on Java
+## The project was developed on Java